A Brief Guide to Multichannel Selling

 - Avalara’s AvaTax: Avatax can help you calculate tax for international sales in addition to domestic sales.
 The software integrates seamlessly with numerous shopping carts and POS, CRM, and CMS software.
 With such a robust software calculating your taxes automatically, you’ll have a lot more time to worry about other aspects of your business.
 Compare Avatax to TaxJar to see which best fits your company’s needs.

 - Quickbooks: Quickbooks is one of the most popular accounting solutions on the market, and here at Merchant Maverick we’re pretty big fans.
-We’ve given Quickbooks Online a perfect five-star rating for their feature-rich software.
+We’ve given Quickbooks Online (see our review) a perfect five-star rating for their feature-rich software.
 Quickbooks Online gives you the tools you need to handle inventory management, payroll, and sales tax.
 Many businesses (especially those with multiple employees) are already using Quickbooks for their accounting, and fortunately, most popular shopping carts integrate easily with the software.

 - Xero: Xero is Quickbook’s strongest competitor, also scoring five stars in our review.
 Xero provides features for contact management, payroll management, sales tax reporting, and inventory management.
 Take a look at our reviews of each software to find out which one would better serve your business.